-2024: Lost trails and hikers in historic wilderness
+2024: lost trails and hikers in historic wilderness

 Our third revisit in April 2024 was our first Galiuros hike with friends since 1975—but I spent most of first day alone, misled by watch with a “rerouting” function I didn’t know about.